dbochicchio/reactor-mqtt-contrib/README.md

 # Changelog

+*23234*: Shelly's Temperature and Humidity sensors report *999* as value if the value is null.
+Added a filter to prevent incorrect readings.
 *23175*: New logic to get online status, with each update.
 *22363*: Fixes for *prism_solar*; *owntracks_sensor* now fully supports *notHomeRegionName*, better handling of region transitions.